 The only other place I have seen this is Alm’s Giving Ceremony is in Chiang Khong, northern Thailand.

-Visit the Incredible Kuang Si Falls (Luang Prabang Waterfall)
+4. Visit the Kuang Si Falls (Luang Prabang Waterfall)

-Kuang Si Falls is one of the most stunning waterfalls in Southeast Asia.
-Right up alongside the Ban Gioc Waterfall in Vietnam and Khun Korn Waterfall in Chiang Rai.
-Now that’s a pretty bold claim, but once you get there you will wholeheartedly agree.
+Kuang Si Falls is one of the most stunning waterfalls near Luang Prabang, and all of Southeast Asia for that matter.
+It ranks right up with Ban Gioc Waterfall in Vietnam and Khun Korn Waterfall in Thailand.
+That’s a pretty big statement but once you get there you will agree.

-There are three levels at the Kuang Si Falls, each of which are beautiful, however, the third level is definitely the most amazing.
-There is another (secret) level which you can access by taking a hidden trail beyond the fence between levels 2 and 3.
+There are three levels at the Kuang Si Falls.
+All levels are nice, but the third level is the most amazing.
+There is also a secret forth level which you can access by taking a hidden trail between levels 2 and 3.

 Kuang Si Falls is located about 30 kilometres south-west of Luang Prabang.
 A songtaew costs about 40,000 kip (USD 6) which can be shared by up to 8 people.
 Be sure to ask the driver to wait at the waterfall for about 2-3 hours while you go explore.
 Entrance to the Kuang Si Falls is another 20,000 kip (USD 2.50).

-The Tat Sae Waterfall is located about 18 kilometres south-east of Luang Prabang (the opposite direction to the Kuang Si Falls) along the Nam Khan River.
-This waterfall is far less discussed than the Kuang Si Falls, so it’s a great option if you want to feel a little more intrepid.
+The Tat Sae Waterfall is another great waterfall near Luang Prabang.
+It is about 18 kilometres south-east of town along the Nam Khan River.
+Tat Sae Falls is far less visited than Kuang Si Falls.
+This is a great option for intrepid travellers.

 You can either charter a songtaew or rent a motorbike to get to the Tat Sae Falls.
 Once there a 5000 kip (USD 0.60) parking fee applies, followed by a 10000 kip (USD 1.20) river crossing fare, then a 15000 kip (USD 1.80) entrance fee.